numist/numi.st/_posts/2023-07-02-caches-make-predictions-about-the-future/2023-07-02-caches-make-predictions-about-the-future.md

 ## In Short

-CPUs depend on the performance of their cache hierarchies, which have steadily improved as engineers have discovered ways to better predict the future.
+CPUs depend on the performance of their cache hierarchies, which have steadily improved as engineers have discovered increasingly accurate heuristics for predicting reuse.
 Advancements like set dueling are important for general purpose caches, but RRIPs are unique in that they offer flexibility that can also be exploited by tasks with domain-specific knowledge.
 I haven't seen many examples of people actually taking advantage of this, presumably because most such tasks exist in the realm of software.
 Luckily, it's fairly straightforward to implement a RRIP cache in code!

 [^141]: I'm being glib here, there _are_ limits.
 In college two friends and I managed to design an application-specific CPU that included an instruction so complex that Xilinx reported the theoretical maximum clock speed would have been below 5MHz.
 [^bits]: Well, they're probably using 3 or 4 bits.
+[^abbr]: This is the "RRIP" acronym you'll be seeing later.
 [^parlance]: In the parlance of the paper.
 [^middle]: Specifically, an _m_-bit counter provides _2<sup>m</sup>_ distinct insertion points into the cache.
 [^priority]: SRRIP has two distinct behaviours here, _Hit Priority_ (which promotes hits all the way to the <span style="font-family: 'Museo';">head</span>) and _Frequency Priority_ (which decrements the <abbr title="Re-Reference Prediction Value">RRPV</abbr>).
 These behaviours are analogous to LRU and <abbr title="Least Frequently Used">LFU</abbr>, respectively.